sfederow/orfdb/README.md

 # OrfDB

-OrfDB is a comprehensive resource for internal small open reading frame (sORF) annotation and experimental data.
-This package is designed to load various annotation sources into the ORF database, including GENCODE, RefSeq, CHESS, OpenProt, and custom ORF annotations.
+OrfDB is a genomic annotation database that is designed to support open reading frames.
+Notably, existing database infrastructure.
+This package is designed to load various annotation sources into the ORF database, including GENCODE, RefSeq, CHESS, and custom transcriptomes.

 ## Overview